With new electric vans coming onto the market almost every month, you may now be seeing these kinds of vehicles on the road more often.

 The disadvantages of running an electric van are:

-• public charge points can be problematic if you cover a lot of miles a day – they can have long queues, be faulty, and if you do connect, you’ll have to wait 30 minutes to an hour while your van charges
+- public charge points can be problematic if you cover a lot of miles a day – they can have long queues, be faulty, and you’ll have to wait 30 minutes to an hour while your van charges

-• payload and weather impact the range your van can cover between changes – for example, the 180-mile range quoted by the manufacturer could be reduced to 100 miles in real-world conditions
+- payload and weather impact the range your electric van can cover between changes – for example, the 180-mile range quoted by the manufacturer could be reduced to 100 miles in real-world conditions

 How far can a new electric van travel on a single charge?

-The range a van can cover between charges is constantly increasing thanks to product development.
+The range an electric van can cover between charges is constantly increasing thanks to product development.

-This means that a top-up charge during the day is less likely to be needed, and even after a ‘real world’ scenario (like road conditions or weather events) has taken its toll, most operators will be able to complete a working day uninterrupted.
+This means that a top-up charge during the day is less likely to be needed, and even after road conditions or weather events have taken their toll, you should be able to complete a working day.

 These figures are the latest available from the manufacturers at the time of writing and relate to the official Worldwide Harmonised Light Vehicle Test Procedure (WLTP).

-Remember they don’t take into account the ‘real world’ factors and that these are the highest figures in each model range, sometimes using a large battery that impacts payload.
+Remember they don’t consider the ‘real world’ factors and that these are the highest figures in each model range, sometimes using a large battery that impacts payload.

 Electric van payloads